Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu

 After the both ridges comes together, the rest of the hike to the summit is much more mild.

-Please do not touch any of the equipment used for conservation work on Puʻu Hapapa.
+Please be respectful and do not touch any of the equipment used for conservation work on Puʻu Hapapa.

 Puʻu Hapapa